 “If we have such a strategy, then Turkey and Saudi Arabia may launch a ground operation,” he added, fueling concerns that a foreign troop invasion may soon further complicate the already turbulent situation in the war-torn country.

-Russian PM warns US, Saudis against starting ‘permanent war’ with ground intervention in Syria
+Russian PM warns the US, Saudis against starting ‘permanent war’ with ground intervention in Syria

-Earlier, Saudi Arabia, Bahrain and the UAE voiced their readiness to contribute troops for a ground operation in Syria on the condition that the US would lead the intervention.
+Earlier, Saudi Arabia, Bahrain, and the UAE voiced its readiness to contribute troops for a ground operation in Syria on the condition that the US would lead the intervention.
 Damascus and its key regional ally, Iran, warned that such a foreign force would face strong resistance.

 Russia, which supports the government of Bashar Assad, seeing it as the only regional force capable of defeating IS on the ground, has warned against a ground intervention, which, Moscow believes, would only serve to prolong the war in Syria.